alibasaran/die-e/README.md

-# die-e - AlphaZero for Backgammon and Tic-Tac-Toe
+# die-e - AlphaZero for Backgammon

-**die-e** is a Rust-based project that implements the AlphaZero algorithm for two classic games: Backgammon and Tic-Tac-Toe.
+**die-e** is a Rust-based project that primarily focuses on implementing the AlphaZero algorithm for the classic game of Backgammon.
 The project's name, "die-e," is a playful reference to the Turkish word "dayi," which often refers to the best players in the family.
-Just like a skilled uncle in a family, this project aims to master these games through AI-powered learning.
+Just like a skilled uncle in a family, this project aims to master Backgammon through AI-powered learning.

 ## Overview

-The core functionality of **die-e** is to apply the AlphaZero algorithm to learn and play Backgammon and Tic-Tac-Toe.
-It also provides a command-line interface (CLI) that allows you to configure and control various aspects of the learning and playing process.
+The core functionality of **die-e** is to apply the AlphaZero algorithm to learn and play Backgammon.
+Additionally, it offers the capability to play Tic-Tac-Toe using the same AI model.

 ## CLI Arguments